 This recently opened Iittala & Arabia Design Centre in the former Arabia ceramic factory brings tableware and glassware bestsellers, classics and limited edition pieces by both brands under one roof.
 The new Design Museum on the 9th floor of the building displays history of Finnish ceramic art and glass design.
 Full post on my visit to Iittala & Arabia Design Centre here.

-You might like to read more about Helsinki:
+You may like to read more about Helsinki: